Willie Tax

 The Willie Tax is the municipal 1% tax imposed on the residents of the city of Caguas, Puerto Rico.
 The name is derived from the proponent mayor William Miranda Marín.

-The tax was levied in September 2005 after much debate and protest from the local residents.
-It was levied as a way to charge residents for the waste disposal that the municipalities have to provide by law.
-It has resulted in an estimated $500,000 city income.
+Originally it was levied to cover expenses relating to garbage collection and management, but a decade later it accounted for 16% of the municipal budget or $17.4 million annually.